 I love Halloween, but I don’t love when Halloween makeup gives my skin a two-week-long rash.
-My face is just too sensitive to handle college face paint and cheap costume makeup, so I only use quality products from my every day makeup collection to create my Halloween looks.
+My face is just too sensitive to handle college face paint and cheap costume makeup.
+So, I only use tried-and-true products from my every day makeup stash to create my Halloween looks.
 Equally as important, I absolutely must use quality makeup removal products, like Neutrogena Makeup Remover Cleansing Towelettes and Neutrogena Ultra-Light Cleansing Oil, to ensure that all the grease, grime, and whatever else is removed from my face stat.
 Elsewise, I’ll have one nasty post-Halloween breakout on my hands.

-When choosing my look for this year, I got a little nostalgic for last Halloween, when I sang the National Anthem on ice for the Orlando Solar Bears (recap here).
-So, in lieu of performing again on ice, I recreated this precious costume with a cute Minnie Mouse makeup tutorial.
-All you need are basic cosmetics, as well as a good pair of false lashes, and a Minnie Mouse headband.
+When choosing my costume this year, I got a little nostalgic for last Halloween, when I sang the National Anthem on ice for the Orlando Solar Bears (recap here).
+In lieu of performing again on ice, I recreated this precious costume with a cute Minnie Mouse makeup tutorial.
+All you need are basic cosmetics, a good pair of false lashes, and a Minnie Mouse headband.
 Also, this $13 polka dot skirt doesn’t hurt either.

 Start with a good base of foundation.
 The paler, the better for Minnie Mouse makeup.

 Find a good bronzer/blush palette and generously apply pink blush, mixed evenly with highlighter and bronzer, to your cheekbones.